elastisys/compliantkubernetes/docs/user-guide/faq.md

     At any rate, if encryption-at-rest is deployed it must: (a) actually safeguard data confidentiality; (b) without prohibitive costs in terms of administration.

-    A Compliant Kubernetes environment may comprise as many as 10 Nodes, i.e., VMs.
+    A Welkin environment may comprise as many as 10 Nodes, i.e., VMs.
 These Nodes need to be frequently rebooted, to ensure Operating System (OS) security patches are applied.
 This is especially important for Linux kernel, container runtime (Docker) and Kubernetes security patches.
 Thanks to the power of Kubernetes, a carefully engineered and deployed application can tolerate such reboots with zero downtime.
 (See the [go-live checklist](go-live.md).)

     The challenge is how to deliver the disk encryption key to the VM when they are booting.
 Let us explore a few options:

     * Non-option 1: Store the encryption key on the VM's `/boot` disk.
 This is obvious security theatre.
 For example, if server disks are stolen, the VM's data is in the hands of the thiefs.

     * Non-option 2: Let admins type the encryption key on the VM's console.
 Asking admins to do this is time-consuming, error-prone, effectivly jeopardizing uptime.
-Instead, Compliant Kubernetes recommends automatic VM reboots during application "quiet times", such as at night, to ensure the OS is patched without sacrificing uptime.
+Instead, Welkin recommends automatic VM reboots during application "quiet times", such as at night, to ensure the OS is patched without sacrificing uptime.

     * Non-option 3: Let the VM pull the encryption key via instance metadata or [instance configuration](https://cloudinit.readthedocs.io/en/latest/explanation/format.html#cloud-config-data).
 This would imply storing the encryption key on the Infrastructure Provider.
 If the Infrastructure Provider doesn't have encryption-at-rest, then the encryption key is also stored unencrypted, likely on the same server as the VM is running.
 Hence, this quickly ends up being security theatre.